Skip to main content

 (a) An assistance group in which any member is authorized to receive or is receiving benefits or services under the PRC program is categorically eligible for SNAP.
 An assistance group is considered authorized to receive PRC as of the date of approval and/or notification of approval.

-(b) An assistance group that is authorized to receive or receiving PRC benefits or services shall be categorically eligible for SNAP benefits only for the number of months any member of the assistance group is authorized to receive or is receiving PRC benefits or services.
-Certification periods for SNAP benefits shall continue to be assigned in accordance with rule 5101:4-5-03 of the Administrative Code.
+(b) An assistance group that is authorized to receive or is receiving PRC benefits or services is to be categorically eligible for SNAP benefits only for the number of months any member of the assistance group is authorized to receive or is receiving PRC benefits or services.
+Certification periods for SNAP benefits are to continue to be assigned in accordance with rule 5101:4-5-03 of the Administrative Code.

-(c) An ineligible member of the assistance group authorized to receive or receiving PRC benefits or services cannot be included in the assistance group size when determining the benefit amount.
-The income and resources of the ineligible member shall be determined in accordance with rules 5101:4-6-13 and 5101:4-6-15 of the Administrative Code.
+(c) An ineligible member of the assistance group authorized to receive or is receiving PRC benefits or services is not to be included in the assistance group size when determining the benefit amount.
+The income and resources of the ineligible member is to be determined in accordance with rules 5101:4-6-13 and 5101:4-6-15 of the Administrative Code.

 (3) Other TANF-funded services: